MicrosoftDocs/memdocs/memdocs/intune/fundamentals/planning-guide-design.md

 Compliance policies determine whether a device conforms to certain requirements.
 Intune uses compliance policies to determine if a device is considered compliant or noncompliant.
 The compliance status can then be used to restrict or allow access to company resources.
 If Conditional Access is required, we recommend that you design a [device compliance policy](../protect/device-compliance-get-started.md).

 Refer to requirements and use cases to determine how many device compliance policies you need and which user groups are the target user groups.
-Additionally, you need to decide how long a device can be offline without checking in before it’s considered noncompliant.
+Additionally, you need to decide how long a device can be offline without checking in before it's considered noncompliant.

 Below is an example of how to design a compliance policy: